 Alnico magnets, cast and sintered, are finished ground using abrasive grinding to produce the final shape and tolerance.
 Once ground the material is a shiny metallic finish.
 These materials are brittle and cannot be machined or drilled.

-We are delighted to share our 2018 catalog with you.
-We’ve added updated information about our fabrication capabilities, available in Elmhurst, IL and Carlsbad, CA. We’ve also added new neodymium holding assemblies, a MAGbond Magnetic Media System overview, and high energy wide-format magnetic sheet (40″ wide and still printable!).
+In addition to a listing of some stock magnets, our catalog includes information about our fabrication capabilities, available in Elmhurst, IL and Carlsbad, CA. You will also find neodymium holding assemblies, a MAGbond Magnetic Media System overview, and high energy wide-format magnetic sheet (40″ wide and still printable!).
 If you’d prefer to receive a hard copy of this catalog, let us know.

 (7MB) This PDF catalog features a magnet materials overview, chart of materials properties and demagnetization curves for Neodymium, Samarium Cobalt, Ceramic (Ferrite) and Alnico materials offered by Adams.
 New in 2020, we’ve added more curves, and a coatings chart to assist with corrosion protection decisions.

 Chart of Material Properties